- March 7, 2019

 - The game features a creative and engaging story with deep lore, making it enjoyable to play multiple times.

-- The story can be hard to follow at times, and some players found it to be predictable or corny.
+- The story can be hard to follow at times, and some players found it predictable or corny.

-- There are navigation issues due to the open map, which can lead to confusion about where to go next, despite the presence of a quick travel option.
+- There are navigation issues due to the open map, which can lead to confusion about where to go next, despite the quick travel feature.

 story